tango-adb/docs/docs/tango/server/commands.md

 :::info

 Some lazy manufacturers use the same `serial` for all devices.
 It's possible that multiple devices with the same `serial` will be returned.
+So it's recommended to use `transportId` to identify devices.

 :::